-North Dakota does not require mentoring or any other induction support for new teachers, and the state's requirements for a nonprobationary license have not been shown to advance teacher effectiveness.
-North Dakota does give districts authority for how teachers are paid, but the state's other policies regarding teacher compensation need improvement.
-North Dakota does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in high-needs schools or shortage subject areas, or performance pay.
+Texas does not require mentoring or any other induction support for new teachers, and the state's requirements for permanent licenses are burdensome and have not been shown to advance teacher effectiveness.
+Texas does support compensation for relevant prior work experience, differential pay for teachers working in high-needs schools and shortage subject areas, and performance pay, but the state's other policies regarding teacher compensation need improvement.
+Texas neither gives districts full authority for how teachers are paid nor supports retention bonuses.
 In addition, the state provides only a defined benefit pension plan for teachers.
 The state's pension polices are not portable, flexible or fair to all workers.
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.

-Area 3: C+
+Area 3: D+